wootfish/eli.sohl.com/drafts/obsidian.md

   for an animation), you can use a cache to speed things up; see `Canvas.render()`'s docstring for details.

-* Every constraint object comes with a `.simplify()` method, and simplifying complex constraints may speed up your overall render time.
-If you're working in Jupyter, you can use `%time` to benchmark any step in your script.
-This can tell you whether or not your simplifications are helping.
+* Every constraint object comes with a `.simplify()` method.
+Simplifying complex constraints may speed up your overall render time.
+If you're working in Jupyter, you can use `%time` to benchmark any step in your script, which can tell you whether or not your simplifications are helping.
 If you want to simplify a list of constraints, pass them to `pysmt.shortcuts.And` first.

-* If you are subclassing Group and making heavy use of your custom group's `bounds` attribute, you may see performance benefits from overriding the default implementation.
-The default looks at every sub-shape's bounds and takes `min`s and `max`es across them; you can likely find a simpler representation for this data.
+* If you are subclassing Group and making heavy use of your custom group's `bounds` attribute, you may see performance benefits from overriding the default implementation of `bounds.
+The default looks at every sub-shape's bounds and takes `min`s and `max`es across them; you can likely find a simpler way of deriving for this data.

 Before this project I'd never touched an SMT solver, so I'm sure there are all sorts of improvements that I've missed.
 I'd be really interested to get input